Alex Sweeney

 Background

-Alex accessed the Into Work Employment Programme during a very difficult period in his life.
-At the start of 2025, he was experiencing significant mental health challenges and was unemployed.
-He felt extremely low and overwhelmed by his circumstances, recognising that he needed support quickly.
+I accessed Into Work during a very difficult period in my life.
+At the start of 2025, I was experiencing significant mental health challenges and was unemployed.
+I felt extremely low and overwhelmed, and knew I needed support quickly.

-Alex describes himself at that time as shy and withdrawn.
-Having attended a special needs school, he felt his educational opportunities were limited and his confidence was very low.
-His social life was minimal due to anxiety, and following the end of a relationship, his wellbeing declined further.
-He openly shares that his mental health reached a critical point.
+At that time, I was shy and withdrawn.
+Having attended a special needs school, I felt that my educational opportunities were limited.
+My confidence was very low and I had a quiet social life because of my anxiety.
+After the end of an important relationship, my mental health reached a critical point.

-Another key milestone was delivering a public speech in October to an audience of over 100 people on his 4-week hospitality course which his employer engagement officer referred him to.
-He was one of two people chosen from the course to speak.
-Although public speaking remains challenging, he received help drafting his speech from his employer engagement officer and practical techniques to manage his anxiety from his employment specialist.
-He also attended a PwC head office open day where one professional speaker spoke for 30minute giving Alex and all clients expert public speaking tips.
-This experience marked a major step forward in building his confidence.
+I even delivered a public speech in October to an audience of over 100 people, on a hospitality course my employer engagement officer referred me to.
+I was one of two people chosen from the course to speak.
+Although public speaking remains challenging, my Employment Engagement Officer helped me with drafting my speech and my Employment Specialist gave me practical techniques to manage my anxiety.
+Through Into Work, I also attended an open day where a professional speaker shared some expert public speaking tips.
+This really built up my confidence.

-His message to others is clear: it is okay to not be okay.
-Support is available, and no one should suffer alone.
+It is okay to not be okay.
+Support is available and no one should suffer alone.